niharl/BRFSS-Analysis/README.md

 # BRFSS-Analysis
-Analysis of the CDC's "Behavioral Risk Factor Surveillance System" dataset from 2013 with R.
+Analysis of the CDC's 2013 "Behavioral Risk Factor Surveillance System" dataset with R.